iatechristmas/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Router

 - [ ] Describe Middleware?

+A function that is used by the Express routing layer before the final request handler.
+It sits in the middle between a request and the final intended route.

 - [ ] Describe a Resource?

+Any resouce that can be accessed through URLs in a RESTful API.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a status code and a JSON response including a message or the another data object.

 - [ ] How can we partition our application into sub-applications?

+Applications can be partitioned using Express Routes to keep endpoints organized.

 ## Minimum Viable Product